 Of course, both devices are great for storing and transferring files.
 However, you have to consider your needs before deciding.

 If you looking for transferring files, I prefer a USB flash drive rather than an SD card.
 Since it has a bigger dimension and customization, you won’t easily lose it.
 That way, the USB drive is more likely to long-lasting.
 I have a 2GB USB flash drive from 2008 which over ten years ago and still works fine today.

-Meanwhile, the SD card is good for a mobile device storage, such as a camera, smartphone, or MP3 player.
-I have no doubt to invest in high-quality SD card because it also affects device performance.
-Not only that, most DSLR cameras currently require a high-speed SD card to catch up camera storage demand.
+Meanwhile, the SD card is good for mobile device storage, such as a camera, smartphone, or MP3 player.
+I have no doubt to invest in a high-quality SD card because it also affects device performance.
+Not only that, most DSLR cameras currently require a high-speed SD card to catch up with camera storage demand.
 Also, the SD card can be used as a USB flash drive with a card reader (dongle) help.

 After all, both device has outstanding performance and reliability.
 They do their own job perfectly for the consumer.
 I hope this article helps you.